This is the Ultimate Guide to Apartment Marketing Ideas in 2020.

+Of all the apartment marketing ideas that I’ve ever given, this still remains my #1 for 2020.
 There is really no better investment you can make than good photography.
 Hire an apartment photographer who knows exactly what to shoot, where to shoot, and how to get the best shots to sell your apartments.
 People are visual by nature – they need to see what your apartments look like before even considering living there.

 Your photography will be used on your website, outdoor banners, and every other marketing piece you put out there.
 Make sure they are well-staged, clear, and showcase the very best of your community.

-Also have your photographer take some shots of the surrounding neighborhood and local hot spots, and include residents in some lifestyle shots, too (don’t forget model release form).
+Pro Tip: Also have your photographer take some shots of the surrounding neighborhood and local hot spots, and include residents in some lifestyle shots, too (don’t forget model release form).

 Request both print and web versions of the photos, and put them in a Dropbox or Google Drive folder, so you can share a link easily.
 For more tips on getting the best shots, check out our post on apartment photography.

-Copy is just as important to your apartment brand as photography – both work together to communicate your message.
+The copy is just as important to your apartment brand as photography – both work together to communicate your message.
 Hire a copywriter to write catchy headlines, provocative descriptions, enticing calls to action, and to capture the overall personality of your community.

-We cannot stress enough how important it is that your copy is error free.
+We cannot stress enough how important it is that your copy is error-free.
 You can have super clever wording, but if there are grammar or spelling mistakes, you will devalue your entire brand.
 Copywriters can also proofread your website content and marketing materials, to maintain the integrity of your community.

 It takes a skilled copywriter to market your apartment community to get the results you’re after.
+Here’s a few resources to help:

 The key to brand recognition is consistency.
 You want people to be able to see your ads or signage from miles away and know and remember your community.